 - S Immediately stop operating the EWP.

 - T- Tag out the EWP

 - I Isolate the EWP

 - R Record the fault in the EWP logbook, EWP service book and any other location outlined in site procedures.

-- R Report the fault to an authorised person, such as your supervisor, workplace security or the equipment owner for corrective action to be taken.

 DO NOT use the EWP or remove an 'out of service tag' until it has been fixed, signed off by a competent person as safe to use and returned to service.